Nikon W300 vs Olympus TG-5

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the W300 and TG-5 can be found, respectively, in the Nikon W300 Manual (free pdf) or the online Olympus TG-5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon W300 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.